Fortiz2305/pr-alarm-bot/README.md

 It is algo possible to add these variables in the `config.py` file.

-Then, it is inly necessary to add a file, for instance `run.py` with the following information:
+Then, it is only necessary to add a file, for instance `run.py` with the following information:

 ```python
 from pralarm.github import GitHubIntegration